YagmurKati/daylight-slurm-workflow/README.md

 This workflow supports two options for energy-aware job scheduling:

-Option 1: Fixed Daylight Window (slurm_daylight_scheduler.sh)
+### Option 1: Fixed Daylight Window (`slurm_daylight_scheduler.sh`)

 This script assumes a fixed daylight window between 07:00 and 19:00.

 - It checks the current time.
-- If the current time is outside the daylight window, it sets a SLURM directive --begin=... to delay the job until 07:00 the next morning.
+- If the current time is outside the daylight window, it sets a SLURM directive, `--begin=...`, to delay the job until 07:00 the next morning.
 - If the job cannot run during daylight (e.g., due to cluster load), it will start as soon as resources become available afterward.

-This option is simple and lets users easily adjust the daylight window manually in the script if needed.
+This option allows users to adjust the daylight window manually in the script.

-Option 2: Dynamic Sunlight Detection (slurm_daylight_automated_scheduler.sh)
+### Option 2: Dynamic Sunlight Detection (`slurm_daylight_automated_scheduler.sh`)

 This script automatically retrieves the actual sunrise and sunset times for Berlin using the sunrise-sunset.org API.

 - It fetches real daylight times based on the current date and location (Berlin: lat=52.52, lng=13.41).
 - It adjusts for practical energy use by setting jobs to start 1 hour after sunrise and before 1 hour prior to sunset.
 - If the current time is outside this refined daylight window, the script delays the job to the next sunrise period.
-- If for some reason the job can't run during daylight (e.g., all nodes busy), it will still run afterward when resources are available.
+- If the job cannot run during daylight (e.g., because all nodes are busy), it will still run afterward when resources are available.

-Use daylight_controlled_workflow.nf with Option 1 (fixed daylight), and daylight_automated_workflow.nf with Option 2 (real sunlight detection).
+Use `daylight_controlled_workflow.nf` with Option 1 (fixed daylight) and `daylight_automated_workflow.nf` with Option 2 (dynamic daylight detection).

 ---